kees-z/DuplicatiDocs/docs/01-introduction.md

 ## License

 Duplicati is licensed under LGPL and available for Windows and Linux.
 The software is free to use, even commercially.
-More information about the LGPL licensing model can be found in [APPENDIX G License Agreement](#_APPENDIX_G_License).
+More information about the LGPL licensing model can be found in [License Agreement](appendix-f-license-agreement).

 ## Supported backends